Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 <!--<a href="url"><img src="https://s3.amazonaws.com/kidoz-cdn/sdk/sdk_panel_layout.jpg" align="center" height="500" width="433" ></a>-->

-`PaneView` can be added either by adding it to your xml layout file OR by creating a new instance programmatically and add it to the Main layout view.
+`PanelView` can be added either by adding it to your xml layout file OR by creating a new instance programmatically and added it to the Main layout view.

-####Add `PaneView` directly to the xml layout:
+####Add `PanelView` directly to the xml layout:

 > main_activity_layout.xml